Realiserad/fish-ai/README.md

 ### Personalise completions using commandline history

-You can personalise completions suggested by the LLM by sending an excerpt of your commandline history.
+You can personalise completions suggested by the language model by sending an excerpt of your commandline history.

-To enable it, specify the maximum number of commands from the history to send to the LLM using the `history_size` option.
+To enable it, specify the maximum number of commands from the history to send to the language model using the `history_size` option.
 The default value is `0` (do not send any commandline history).

 ```ini
 [fish-ai]